General information about the group:

 - Established a good access route through the length of the site

 - Removed blackberry, pest plants, and problem trees such as willows, hawthorn, and macrocarpa;

-- Planted several thousand native plants, from small streamside rushes, to kahikatea;
+- Planted over 12000 native plants, from small streamside rushes, to kahikatea;

 - Involved the community, business groups and service clubs; and

 - Improved the habitat of the stream for native fish.

 main planting at this site is now complete, but will require ongoing